eclipse-theia/theia-website/src/docs/composing_applications.md

 ## Executing the Browser Application

 Now we want to see our Theia application in action.
 For this purpose, the generator has created a `package.json` in the folder `browser-app`, which defines your Theia app.
 It defines a Theia browser application with a couple of statically included extensions, including our `hello-world`.
-These extensions are the features, that will be part of our Theia application.
+These extensions are the features that will be part of our Theia application.
 The generated project contains a minimalistic set-up, **you can add additional features by adding more existing (or custom) extensions to this list**.
 The example also does not contain any VS Code extensions, see [here](/docs/authoring_vscode_extensions) on how to add them.

 ```json
 {